 Here’s a look at where you can catch them.

-The Venetian takes their Lunar New Year celebrations seriously!
-You can start by admiring the grand display in the Waterfall Atrium.
-They actually consult with a feng shui master to make sure every cultural detail has been considered.
+Start by admiring the grand display in the Waterfall Atrium.
+They actually consult a feng shui master to ensure every cultural detail has been considered.
 How honorable of them.

 From there, try to catch their annual lion dance, a spectacle of fireworks, dancers, and drummers winding their way through the lobbies and casinos.
-Many restaurants (including their star culinary destination, Mott 32) also feature special celebratory menus for the holiday.

 The Palazzo